-Honeywell Analytics supplies gas detection equipment for safety applications and recently celebrated its 60th anniversary.
+Honeywell Analytics supplies gas detection equipment for safety applications.

-It began in Poole, Dorset in the United Kingdom where it still has a base today, starting as EIC-Sieger in 1959 and rebranded to J&S Sieger Ltd in 1961.
-The founder was Joshua Sieger who invented the first low-power catalytic bead sensor immune to cross-sensitivity and named it Mark 9, designed for use on boats.
+Founded in 1959 under the name EIC-Sieger and operating from Poole, Dorset, in the UK where it still has a base today.
+The company was rebranded and named J&S Sieger Ltd in 1961.
+The man behind the company was Joshua Sieger who invented the first low-power catalytic bead sensor immune to cross-sensitivity and named it Mark 9, designed for use on boats.
 At the time, few companies offered gas detection solutions and those that did mainly targeted mining.

 The company pioneered Chemcassette technology in 1971, which provided proof of gas presence.
 Using colourimetric paper tape, that changed in colour when exposed to the target gas, a technique which is still used today.

 Innovative and growing operations attracted the attention of the Zellweger Luwa Group, who in 1979 acquired J&S Sieger Ltd and rebranded it to Zellweger Analytics.
 Two years later the company acquired MDA Scientific who specialised in gas detection products for semiconductor fabrications and laboratories.
 The result was a comprehensive range of Chemcassettes and detection solutions for a variety of exotic gases.
 While also serving the traditional customer base of mining, oil, gas and petrochemical sectors.

 The 1980s saw many developments; Siegestor 7 (SG7) the first poison resistant catalytic bead sensor, fixed gas transmitters with one-person set up/calibration functionality and remote sensor capability (1050 & 1053 ranges).
 Gas controllers were also offered, which combined with detectors formed a complete gas detection solution.